Pold87/myPDDL/README.md

 *View my [Project site](http://pold87.github.io/myPDDL/) for current developments and further information.*

+Accompanying paper:
+Strobel, V., & Kirsch, A. (2014).
+Planning in the Wild: Modeling Tools for PDDL.
+In KI 2014: Advances in Artificial Intelligence (pp. 273-284).
+Springer International Publishing.

 myPDDL is a highly customizable and extensible modular system, designed for supporting knowledge engineers in the process of writing,